-Proper money management aids in achieving physical, spiritual and mental health so it is very important to manage your money well.
+Proper money management aids in achieving physical, spiritual and mental health so it is very important to manage your money well and develop a positive mindset for wealth.
 While I could jump right into money saving tips and great investment options that I have learnt of on my own journey towards financial stability, it makes no sense if you don’t know what you are saving towards, whether or not you are spending more than you earn or how much extra revenue you may need to be earning to achieve your financial goals.
 To prepare yourself to achieve financial stability, you first need to find out your current financial position.
 So I’m going to share with you 4 key preliminary steps you should take on your ascent to a more secure financial future.

 Step 1: Put your life into focus